-ONCE UPON A TIME, BEFORE minorities realized they were being patronized by pop-cultural stereotypes, there was a literary MacGuffin known as a “tar-baby.”
+ONCE UPON A TIME, BEFORE minorities realized they were being patronized by pop-cultural stereotypes and decided to do something about it, there was a literary MacGuffin known as a “tar-baby.”
 This item featured highly in the Joel Chandler Harris story “Br’er Rabbit and the Tar-Baby,” where one of the funny animals makes a baby out of tar to trick his enemy into arguing with it, striking it, and finally being englobed by it.
 A fine family tale enjoyed by generations.

 Here’s where history trumps metaphor.
 And why I need your help.